 Constructing an investment portfolio to deliver the medium to long term retirement income an investor may require has never been easy but given today’s economic climate (especially post Brexit) it has perhaps never been so difficult.
+Beyond the basic do’s and dont’s of investing what is an investor to do?
 We review the situation and suggest a possible way forward.

 The Safe Option

 Investment has always been based on balancing return vs risk.
-Of course, it would be possible to take the safe option of relying on Bank interest or an annuity.
+Of course, it would be possible to take the safe option of relying on Bank interest on cash investments or an annuity.

 Mark Carney, the Bank of England Governor delivered good news to the markets with his recent cuts in interest rates (and further quantitative easing).
 It may have been good news to the markets but was it such good news for people trying to generate income from their investments?
 It was certainly not good news for those relying on bank interest.